 At the time of this printing, the State budget has not been officially approved.
-The Legislature adopted Assembly/Senate Bill 128, but it is not completely in line with Governor Newsom's budget.
 The Governor has until June 30 to "blue pencil" (reduce or eliminate) any appropriation contained in the budget.

 Because there are many unpredictable factors affecting revenues and expenditures, it is important to develop and utilize budget assumptions based on the best information available at the time the budget is adopted.
 The Adopted Budget is based on the Governor's May Revision.
 This budget should be considered a "placeholder budget" until the State Budget is approved.
 Once that happens, our District will have 45 days to revise our budget to reflect the updated information.